 Plagiarism is using another person's words without giving credit to the author.
 Original speeches, publications, and artistic creations are sources for research.
-If you use the author's words in your papers or assignments, you must acknowledge the source.
+If students use the author's words in a paper or assignment, they must acknowledge the source.
 Plagiarism is strictly against the academic policy of the college and is grounds for failing the course.
 If repeated, plagiarism may result in suspension from the college.
+(See the Midstate College catalog and/or Student Handbook for additional information.)